stnuessl/ccmock/README.rst

 ===========

 * Mocking C++ is not implemented
-* Fake Function Framework generator not implemented
-* Generate global variable definitions
+* Generate global variable definitions (how to configure this?)
-* Restructure test tree
 * Automatic include handling
+* provide multiple test runners
+* add support for another mock library (cpputest?)